United States Marine Corps Silent Drill Platoon: Selection and training

 Marines are selected from students at the two Schools of Infantry, located at Camp Pendleton, California and Camp Lejeune, North Carolina, from interviews conducted by barracks personnel.

-Once selected, Marines are assigned to Marine Barracks, Washington, D.C., to serve a two-year ceremonial tour.
+Once selected, Marines are assigned to Marine Barracks, Washington, D.C., to serve up to a two year ceremonial tour.
 Beyond their ceremonial duties, the Marines collaterally train in the field as infantrymen.
 Throughout the year, these Marines hone their infantry skills at the Marine Corps Combat Development Command in Marine Corps Base Quantico, Virginia and other bases.
-The Marines selected must be male and must be between 5'11" and 6'1" (71 and) tall and be in the median of their weight requirements for their height.
+The Marines selected must be between 5'11" and 6'1" (71 and) tall and be in the median of their weight requirements for their height.
 Uniformity is a key asset.

 Experienced members of the Silent Drill Platoon, usually non-commissioned officers, have the opportunity to audition to become rifle inspectors.
 They must go through inspection tryouts graded by rifle inspectors of the previous year.
 Only two Marines who audition will become rifle inspectors.

 Once the year's Silent Drill Platoon members are selected, they begin their training in Washington, and continue to train at Marine Corps Air Station Yuma, Arizona, perfecting their routine year-round.
 Throughout the year, they perform at Marine Barracks, Washington, D.C., and at numerous events across the United States, and also represent the Marine Corps abroad.